Flare576/copyroms/README.md

 #### OSx

-I don't actually have a machine running OSx to test the scripts, but as long as you put [Download Rclone] and put the executable in the same folder as the scripts, you should be OK!
+I don't actually have a machine running OSx to test the scripts, but as long as you [Download Rclone] and put the executable in the same folder as the scripts, you should be OK!

 #### Acknowledgements